revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-169.State about logical operators available in python lanugage with an example.
+169.State logical operators available in python language with an example.

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- We have some of the different type of logical operators these are,
+- We have some different types of logical operators.
+They are,

      - `==`	Equal to
      - `!=`	Not equal to